microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 The following formats are available:

-- None - Treat strings as plain text and do not deserialize files.
+- `None` - Treat strings as plain text and do not deserialize files.
-- Yaml - Deserialize as one or more YAML objects.
-- Json - Deserialize as one or more JSON objects.
-- Markdown - Deserialize as a markdown object.
-- PowerShellData - Deserialize as a PowerShell data object.
-- File - Files are not deserialized.
-- Detect - Detect format based on file extension.
   This is the default.

-If the `Detect` format is used, the file extension will be used to automatically detect the format.
-When the file extension can not be determined `Detect` is the same as `None`.
+- `Yaml` - Deserialize as one or more YAML objects.
+- `Json` - Deserialize as one or more JSON objects.
+- `Markdown` - Deserialize as a markdown object.
+- `PowerShellData` - Deserialize as a PowerShell data object.

 The `Markdown` format does not parse the whole markdown document.
 Specifically this format deserializes YAML front matter from the top of the document if any exists.

-The `File` format does not deserialize file contents.
-Each file is returned as an object.
 Files within `.git` sub-directories are ignored.
 Path specs specified in `.gitignore` directly in the current working path are ignored.
 A `RepositoryInfo` object is generated if the current working path if a `.git` sub-directory is present.